open-telemetry/oteps/text/0148-sampling-probability.md

 This proposal leads to three change requests that will be carried out in separate places in the OpenTelemetry specification.
 These are:

-1. For tracing, the SpanData message type should be extended with the `sample_count` field defined above.
+1. _For tracing:_ The SpanData message type should be extended with the `sample_count` field defined above.
-2. For metrics aggregate data: Count information aggregated from sample metric events will have floating point values in general.
+2. _For metrics aggregate data:_ Count information aggregated from
+   sample metric events will have floating point values in general.
    Histogram and Counter data must be able to support floating point values.
-3. For metrics raw events: Exemplars should be extended with the `sample_count` field defined above.
+3. _For metrics raw events:_ Exemplars should be extended with the `sample_count` field defined above.

 ### Example: Dapper tracing